 As adolescents, enneagram type 2’s learn the fundamentals of sharing, probably even earlier than their peers.
 They can also recognize when others need help or feel upset, creating possibilities to make friends.
 They also develop an open mind while seeing potential friends in everyone, regardless of demographics.

-As adults, healthy type 2’s will still help others but recognize the necessity of personal time, too.
-Rather than overlook their own needs for affection and self-care, a healthy two learns to take time and space for themself.
+As adults, healthy type 2’s will still help others but also recognize the necessity of personal time.
+Rather than overlook their needs for affection and self-care, a healthy two will make time and space for themself.

 Healthy enneagram 2’s are secure and loving regardless of what others do or think.
 They spend some time on their own and love themselves for who they are.